microsoft/entref-spring-boot/ui/README.md

 The UI is tested using `Jest` and `Enzyme`.
 All tests are written in `TypeScript` and are compiled/run similar to how the `webpack` configs are set up.
 You can run the test suite using `npm run test`.
 Most tests utilize snapshots; if you make a user interface change, be sure to update the snapshots using: `npm run test -- --updateSnapshot`.

 In conjunction with `TypeScript` typings, developers can use our `tslint` configuration to lint their projects.
 If you are using VS Code, the editor will lint for you as you develop; otherwise, run `npm run lint` to verify the code fits the project's formatting standards.

+## Azure Pipeline Environmental Variables

+Create the require pipeline variables for the Azure Pipelines.
+These are:

+- ACR_CONTAINER_TAG = <image_name>-client:$(Build.BuildNumber)

+Create an Azure Pipeline Variable Group to store the environment variables needed for the pipeline API yaml file.
+Creating a Variable Group will allow you to use these variables across multiple pipelines.

+- ACR_USERNAME = <your_registry_username>
+- ACR_PASSWORD = <your_registry_password>
+- ACR_SERVER = <yourregistry.azurecr.io>